I recommend waiting for a better discount before investing in Applied DNA Sciences Inc. (APDN). - The Dwinnex

 Shares Statistics:

-The stock has traded on average 7.22M shares per day over the past 3-months and 3.02M shares per day over the last 10 days, according to various share statistics.
+According to the various share statistics, APDN traded on average about 7.53M shares per day over the past 3-months and 1.79M shares per day over the past 10 days.
 A total of 8.98M shares are outstanding, with a floating share count of 7.23M.
 Insiders hold about 1.97% of the company’s shares, while institutions hold 8.20% stake in the company.
-Shares short for APDN as of Jul 14, 2022 were 274.18k with a Short Ratio of 0.24, compared to 253.12k on Jun 14, 2022.
+Shares short for APDN as of Jul 14, 2022 were 274.18k with a Short Ratio of 0.23, compared to 253.12k on Jun 14, 2022.
 Therefore, it implies a Short% of Shares Outstanding of 3.05% and a Short% of Float of 3.11%.

 Earnings Estimates

-Its stock is currently analyzed by 3 different market analysts.
+The company has 3 analysts who recommend its stock at the moment.
 On average, analysts expect EPS of $-0.32 for the current quarter, with a high estimate of $-0.25 and a low estimate of $-0.36, while EPS last year was $-0.46.
 The consensus estimate for the next quarter is $-0.26, with high estimates of $-0.21 and low estimates of $-0.29.

 Analysts are recommending an EPS of between $-1.28 and $-1.5 for the fiscal current year, implying an average EPS of $-1.41.
 EPS for the following year is $-0.82, with 3 analysts recommending between $-0.62 and $-1.05.